-- 4. The Title IX Decision-Maker must determine: - a.
-What evidence to believe - b.
-The importance of the evidence - c.
-Conclusions to draw from that evidence - xi.
-Appeal of Findings of Investigation - 1.
-All parties to the complaint may appeal the findings and recommendation of the Title IX Coordinator.
-All grounds for appeal should be based on the emergence of new evidence that was previously unavailable, on the grounds that some aspect of this policy or procedure was not adequately followed or evidence of bias on the part of the Title IX Team. - 2.
-The final appeal shall be the impartial review and decision by the Administrative Cabinet, provided that no member was involved as a party or witness to the investigation, in which case the appeal shall be reviewed by the Chairman of the Board of Trustees. - 3.
-Any appeal must be filed within ten (10) days of the Title IX Decisionmarker's decision.
-The Cabinet shall render a decision on the appeal within ten (10) days of receipt of the appeal. - C. Determination of Disciplinary Action - ii.
-In the event the Title IX Coordinator finds that the Respondent has committed an act of sex discrimination as defined by this policy the matter will proceed as follows: - Students: If the Respondent is a student, the Dean of Students or Title IX Coordinator will determine and administer the appropriate disciplinary action.
-If the College student is found to have committed sexual assault the Dean or Title IX Coordinator may initiate expulsion proceedings pursuant to the Student Handbook. - 2.
+- a.
+In the event the Title IX Coordinator finds that the Respondent has committed an act of sex discrimination as defined by this policy the matter will proceed as follows: - i.
+Students: If the Respondent is a student, the Dean of Students or Title IX Coordinator will determine and administer the appropriate disciplinary action.
+If the College student is found to have committed sexual assault the Dean or Title IX Coordinator may initiate expulsion proceedings pursuant to the Student Handbook. - ii.
 Staff: If the Respondent is a staff member, the Title IX Coordinator will recommend the appropriate disciplinary action to the Vice President of Finance and Operations.
-If a staff member is found to have committed a policy violation, then his or her employment may be terminated in accordance with the Employee Handbook. - 3.
+If a staff member is found to have committed a policy violation, then his or her employment may be terminated in accordance with the Employee Handbook. - iii.
 Faculty: If the Respondent is a faculty member and his or her conduct warrants discipline that is less severe than discharge or suspension, the Title IX Decision-Maker will recommend sanctions to the Vice President of Academic Affairs.
 In cases where the faculty member's actions warrant discharge or termination of employment, the Title IX Decision-Maker will recommend to the President that termination proceedings be initiated.
-If the President accepts the recommendation, the matter will proceed in accordance with the terms of the College's Faculty Handbook providing for "Dismissal for Cause." - 4.
+If the President accepts the

+- recommendation, the matter will proceed in accordance with the terms of the College's Faculty Handbook providing for "Dismissal for Cause." - iv.
 Administration: If the Respondent is a member of the administration (and not the President) the matter will be referred to the President for appropriate action.
-If the Respondent is the President, the matter will be referred to the Chairman of the Board of Trustees for appropriate action. - 5.
+If the Respondent is the President, the matter will be referred to the Chairman of the Board of Trustees for appropriate action. - v.
 Trustees: If the Respondent is a member of the Board of Trustees (and not the Chairman) the matter will be referred to the Chairman of the Board.
-If the Respondent is the Chairman of the Board, a committee of the Board of Trustees will be called by the Vice Chairman of the Board for appropriate action.

-- iii.
-Any appeal of the Title IX Coordinator's decision and recommendation shall stay the imposition of disciplinary action under this section but only during the pendency of the appeal.
-If the disposition of the appeal does not alter the recommended sanction, disciplinary action pursuant to this section shall proceed. - D. Complaints Initiated by Administration - iv.
+If the Respondent is the Chairman of the Board, a committee of the Board of Trustees will be called by the Vice Chairman of the Board for appropriate action. - M. Any appeal of the Title IX Coordinator's decision and recommendation shall stay the imposition of disciplinary action under this section but only during the pendency of the appeal.
+If the disposition of the appeal does not alter the recommended sanction, disciplinary action pursuant to this section shall proceed.

+N. Complaints Initiated by Administration

+a.
 The College President, Vice Presidents, Deans, or supervisors may request the Title IX Coordinator investigate allegations of sex discrimination with or without the consent of the alleged victim.
 Such administrator requesting the investigation will act as the Complainant and must specify the person or persons responsible for exhibiting the alleged discriminatory conduct.
 The Title IX Coordinator will use the same notification and procedural guidelines outlined in the foregoing complaint process.